kctekn/obsidian-TagsRoutes/README.md

     * 'Enable tag click action '

 	You can safely delete the 'TagsRoutes' folder in your vault, as the plugin will no longer utilize it.

+### Version 1.1.4 Bug Fix Release

+1. Fix a bug that the setting of 'highlight track mode' lost update when switch slot.

 _*The usage demo:*_